srl-labs/containerlab/docs/manual/kinds/vr-sros.md

 #### SSH keys

 Containerlab v0.48.0+ supports SSH key injection into the Nokia SR OS nodes.
-First containerlab retrieves all public keys from `~/.ssh` directory of a user running containerlab, then it retrieves public keys from the ssh agent if one is running.
+First containerlab retrieves all public keys from `~/.ssh`[^1] directory and `~/.ssh/authorizde_keys` file, then it retrieves public keys from the ssh agent if one is running.

 Next it will filter out public keys that are not of RSA/ECDSA type.
-The remaining valid public keys will be configured for the admin user of the Nokia SR OS node.
+The remaining valid public keys will be configured for the admin user of the Nokia SR OS node using key IDs from 32 downwards[^2].
 This will enable key-based authentication next time you connect to the node.

 ### License